-The iPhone XR is arguably the best iPhone value around.
+The iPhone XR remains a good buy if you're looking for an iPhone under $500.
 You get a roomy 6.1-inch display, fast enough performance from Apple's A12 Bionic processor and good camera quality in a colorful design.
-Most important, the price is a very reasonable $599.
-Although it's been around for a while, the iPhone XR is still very much worth buying.
+Most important, the price is a very reasonable $499.

 iPhone XR review cheat sheet: What you need to know

-- With a price drop to $599, the iPhone XR is one of the better smart phone values around.
+- With a price drop to $499, the iPhone XR is one of the better smart phone values.

 - The 6.1-inch LCD is big, bright and colorful, though OLED screens offer better blacks and wider viewing angles.

-- The single rear camera offers excellent performance and impressive portraits, but the newer iPhone 11 offers better low-light performance.
+- The single rear camera offers excellent performance and impressive portraits, but the newer iPhones offers better low-light performance.

-- Apple's A12 Bionic chip delivers superfast performance that will satisfy most people.
+- Apple's A12 Bionic chip delivers fast performance that will satisfy most people.

-- The iPhone XR offers nearly 11.5 hours of battery life, which is among the top phones.
+- The iPhone XR offers nearly 11.5 hours of battery life, which is among the longest lasting phones.

 iPhone XR tech specs

 |Front Camera||7-MP (f/2.2)|